 Being mindful of your portion size can help to ensure you’re not eating too much or too little.
 While listening to your body and understanding your personal nutrition needs is vital, there are also some simple portion control tips and strategies that you can use to help manage your food intake.

 How To Portion Control

-Here are 12 tips to help you manage your portion size to support your personal health goals.
+Here are 15 tips to help you manage your portion sizes to support your personal health goals.

 1. Use smaller dinnerware.

-Evidence suggests that the sizes of plates, bowls, spoons, and glasses can unconsciously influence how much food a person eats.
-(1)(2) Using a larger plate or bowl can cause individuals to add more food to their dish and may even leave visual eaters feeling unsatisfied if their dish does not look full.
-In one study, individuals who ate out of a large-sized bowl consumed 77% more pasta compared with individuals given a medium-sized bowl, even though the food was not rated tastier or otherwise notable.
-(3) While this may seem like a simple suggestion, the evidence shows that it can have a big impact on both your food behavior and your interpretation of meal satisfaction.
-The next time you’re putting a meal together use a smaller plate or bowl, or use one that makes your dish look robust and full.
+While this may seem like a simple suggestion, the evidence shows that it can have a big impact on both your food behavior and interpretation of meal satisfaction.
+The next time you’re putting a meal together use a smaller plate or bowl or use one that makes your dish look robust and full.
 Not only will it likely impact how much food you consume but it may also impact how satisfied you feel.